ankushgupta05/SISTEC-Kaizen-Skills-Answer/README.md

 "AI is a broad concept of machine learning and deep learning, where basically in AI we build a brain into the machine, and that machine takes decisions like a human."

 AI refers to the capability of machines to simulate human intelligence — learning from data, adapting to new inputs, and making decisions.

+if we talk in the context of innovation:

+self driving Vehicles:-
+Al enables autonomous navigation, object detection, and route planning.

+Assistants:-
+Systems like Siri, Alexa, and Google Assistant understand and respond to voice.

+personalized nendations:-
+Platforms like Netflix or วท use Al to it content or products